matpiwowarski/Artificial-Intelligence/N_Queens_problem/N_Queens_problem/Models/NQueensProblem/Documentation.md

   `T` = `Temperature`

-  b) Generate random value from 0 to 1
+  b) Generate random value from 0 to 1.

   c) If generated random value is smaller or equal `probability of accetance`: new state is saved.
 Otherwise: move isn't saved.

 4. Reduce `Temperature` by `CoolingFactor`.
-5. If board after move is solved (heuristic result == 0) return solved board
+5. If board after move is solved (heuristic result == 0) return solved board.
 6. Repeat steps 1-6 until `Temperature` is bigger than 0.

 ### 3. Local Beam Search Algorithm